-The TDSB's Multi-Year Strategic Plan will be reviewed.
-Among the factors that will be considered are Indigenous Education as well as the Truth and Reconciliation Commission of Canada: Calls to Action, 2015.
+The TDSB's Multi-Year Strategic Plan has been renewed.
+Among the strategic directions is Indigenous Education as well as the Truth and Reconciliation Commission of Canada: Calls to Action, 2015, and The United Nations Declaration on the Rights of Indigenous Peoples.